 Nicely warmed through we explore more of the streets.

 This is an artist at the door of his gallery.
-He’s having a break and joins his little Westie who sits and people watches at the door.
+He’s having a break and joins his little Westie who is often seen sitting at the door people watching.

 I love dogs even more than crumble and can’t resist saying hello.